RiasKlein/DRSS/README.md

 ### Development Status

+* As of 4/15/2016, the 'Data Processing' component supports reports from:
+  - American National Red Cross (2015)
+  - National Geographic (2012 ~ 2015)
+  - National Fish & Wildlife Foundation (2014 ~ 2015)
+  - National Public Radio (2014 ~ 2015)
+  - Support for additiional non-profits is being developed
+* Preliminary tests on integration of subsystems are favorable (and functional)

 System Component | Status | Comment
 --- | --- | ---
 User Interface | In development |